sarahyurick/dsc-crash-course/README.md

     db.run(initTablesQuery);
 });
 ```
+**Note:** Although the queries are in SQLite syntax and are similar to most SQL database queries, the methods for creating, connecting, and querying those databases will vary depending on which one you choose. `db.run`, `db.all`, etc are not universal.
+If you decide to use a different database you'll need to reference the documentation for that tool.

 ### Creating our Endpoints
-Now, we're going to define a new endpoint: `GET: /todolist` which will retrieve all the items in our todolist:
+Now, we're going to define a new endpoint: `GET: /todolist` which will retrieve all the items in our todolist.
+On our router, we can define any of the HTTP methods:  `GET`, `POST`, `PUT`, `DELETE`.
+The Express router has a predefined function for each of these methods.
+For our get method, we pass the api path that we want to associate with this endpoint, `/todolist`, and the callback function defining what we want to do when we get a request at this endpoint.
+To the `controller.js` file we'll add:

 ```js
 //Define GET todolist endpoint router.get('/todolist',